LIFE GROUPS are a great way to get connected at ERBC!

 Each life group meets once a week, for 1.5 hours.
 Different LIFE GROUPS meet on different days and in different locations, making it easier for you to find a group that fits into your life.

-2019 Winter Life Groups are in session!
-See our list of Life Group options and sign up below!
+2019 Spring Life Group meeting now!
+You can see our list of groups and sign up below!

 |GROUP #||GROUP TYPE||MEETING DAY||MEETING TIME||MEETING LOCATION||LEADER/ CO-LEADER|